My Very Own Cube

 Add 4 cups birdseed and peanuts, fruits, berries, raisins, or anything else the birds enjoy.

 I also added a little bit of honey for flavor (if birds even care)....
 So you mix all of this stuff together and shape it on a cookie sheet covered in wax paper (or tin foil).
 If you want them to look nice you could use deep cookie cutters to shape them.
 I just made big pancakes so they're kind of ugly but I doubt the birds care!
-After you have them laid out, let them dry for 4-6 hours, then flip it, and allow to dry for another 4-6 hours.
-They will still be fragile so be careful about handling them when they're drying.
+After you have them laid out, let them dry for 4-6 hours,

 Here's a picture of one of mine (sorry for the poor quality, it was taken on my cell phone camera).
 You can see I punched a small hole near the edge (but not too close to the edge) and thread some kraft ribbon through it.
 Tomorrow I'll go put it out on a tree branch in the yard and enjoy all the birds that stop by for a bite.